suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 COSE\_Encrypt structure, contains the CEK encrypted by the KEK.

-When the firmware image is encrypted for use by multiple recipients, there are three options:
+When the firmware image is encrypted for use by multiple recipients, there are three options.
+We use the following notation KEK(R1,S) is the KEK shared between recipient R1 and the sender S. Likewise, CEK(R1,S) is shared between R1 and S.
+If a single CEK or a single KEK is shared with all authorized recipients R by a given sender S in a certain context then we use CEK(*,S) or KEK(*,S), respectively.
+The notation ENC(plaintext, key) refers to the encryption of plaintext with a given key.

 - If all authorized recipients have access to the KEK, a single COSE\_recipient structure contains the encrypted CEK.
+This means KEK(*,S) ENC(CEK,KEK), and ENC(firmware,CEK).

 - If recipients have different KEKs, then multiple COSE\_recipient structures are included but only a single CEK is used.
 Each COSE\_recipient structure contains the CEK encrypted with the KEKs appropriate for the recipient.
+In short, KEK_1(R1, S),..., KEK_n(Rn, S), ENC(CEK, KEK_i) for all i=1 to n, and ENC(firmware,CEK).
-The benefit of this approach is that the firmware image is encrypted only once with the CEK while there is no sharing of the KEK.
+The benefit of this approach is that the firmware image is encrypted only once with a CEK while there is no sharing of the KEK accross recipients.
 Hence, authorized recipients still use their individual KEKs to decrypt the CEK and to subsequently obtain the plaintext firmware.

 - The third option is to use different CEKs encrypted with KEKs of the authorized recipients.
-This is appropriate when no benefits can be gained from encrypting and transmitting firmware images only once.
+Assume there are KEK_1(R1, S),..., KEK_n(Rn, S), and for all i=1 to n the following computations need to be made: ENC(CEK_i, KEK_i) and ENC(firmware,CEK_i).
+This approach is appropriate when no benefits can be gained from encrypting and transmitting firmware images only once.
 For example, firmware images may contain information unique to a device instance.